WHAT WE DO

 Citizen Diplomacy promotes Philadelphia’s universities to our Sister Cities and other delegations.
 We work with local universities to offer Sister City Scholarships attracting international students to study in our region.
 We welcome and support Sister City Scholars in Philadelphia while they study at local universities throughout the year, including invitations to First Thursday networking receptions and Sister City holiday events.

-For Philadelphia students interested in a global business, international affairs and global studies, Citizen Diplomacy hosts internships in our own office, offers virtual international exchanges, has a discounted membership, and connects students to opportunities operated by the Bureau of Educational and Cultural Affairs.
+For Philadelphia students interested in global business, international affairs, and global studies, Citizen Diplomacy hosts internships in our own office, offers virtual international exchanges, has a discounted membership, and connects students to opportunities operated by the Bureau of Educational and Cultural Affairs.
 Our future global leaders need vital dialogue skills to be able to work with people from other countries, to understand the complexity of global issues, and to develop cross-cultural relationships, and Citizen Diplomacy makes that possible.

 NEW - In August 2020, we are launching a New, Free Virtual Exchange for University Students "How to Be An Innovator".
 Click here for more info and to register.